rcknr/tweet.sh/README.md

 ... is a shell Oauth enabled Twitter status update tool.

 Use it to send tweets from console and shell scripts.
+Requires openssl.

 Based on shttr.sh (http://lostman-worlds-end.blogspot.com/2010/05/openwrt_22.html).